abstractqqq/polars_ds_extension/README.md

 Feel free to take a look at our [benchmark notebook](./benchmarks/benchmarks.ipynb)!

 Generally speaking, the more expressions you want to evaluate simultaneously, the faster Polars + PDS will be than Pandas + (SciPy / Sklearn / NumPy).
 The more CPU cores you have on your machine, the bigger the time difference will be in favor of Polars + PDS.

-Why does speed matter?

-If your code already executes under 1s and you only use your code in non-production, ad-hoc environments, then maybe it doesn't.
-Even so, as your data grow, having a 5s run vs. a 1s run will make a lot of difference in your iterations for your project.
-Speed of execution becomes a bigger issues if you are building reports on demand, or if you need to pay extra for additional compute or when you have a production pipeline that has to deliver the data under a time constraint.

 ## HELP WANTED!